ids-digi/moco-crash-data/cleaning-workflow/README.md

 # Monroe County crash data cleaning scripts

-`cd` into the `cleaning-scripts` folder in the terminal and run these scripts in order to execute all cleaning scripts:
+`cd` into the `cleaning-scripts` folder in the terminal and run these scripts in order to execute all cleaning scripts.

+For more information about how the data was cleaned, look at the `notebook` folder, which has annotated Jupyter notebooks describing the thought process behind each cleaning step.

 ## Option 1: run the scripts one by one